Jigging Technique

 Saltwater Jig Fishing

-Fast or Slow jigging are techniques where Basic jigging lets the lure (JIG) reach the bottom and back to the surface by varying the speed and motion, working the water column.
+Fast or Slow jigging are technique where Basic jigging lets the lure (JIG) reach the bottom and back to the surface by varying the speed and motion, working the water column.
 The angler is on top of the fish that he/she is looking for.

 Regular spinning rods and reels used for ocean jigging are not recommended but still can be used.
 Normal rods and reels aren’t made for this type of strength and pressure that’s needed.
-For Ocean Jigging, heavier lines and sanding belts, and gloves are recommended.
+For Ocean Jigging, heavier lines sanding belts, and gloves are recommended.

-For Slow Jigs than lighter tackle is used your catching fish with the tackle and jigs being used is less strenuous on you.
+For Slow Jigs lighter tackle is used your catching fish with the tackle and jigs being used is less strenuous on you.
 You will still be in most cases catching bottom fish but not always its that the case.

 • Drop the lure or Jig down to the bottom and pull it up